colinrizzman/Neural-Romance/README.md

+This project uses a Large Language Model (LLM) to generate a dataset used to train a Multi-Layer Perceptron (MLP) network.

+This process is known as "Distilling" to take outputs from an LLM to train a smaller network.

+By distilling the logic of an LLM down to an MLP one can provide the complex decision making of an LLM at a fraction of the compute cost.

 ## Files
 - `llm.py` - Uses [llama.cpp](https://github.com/ggml-org/llama.cpp) to generate the [training_data.txt](training_data.txt).
 - `fit.py` - Uses the [training_data.txt](training_data.txt) to train an MLP Dense network using [Tensorflow](https://www.tensorflow.org/).